 When dogs stick their head out the car window, they expose themselves to dirt, dust, rocks, insects, and other flying objects.
 These things have the potential to damage the eyes of your dog.
 Some dog owners even get special eye goggles to address this problem.
 However, even with the eye goggles, your dog could injure their head and other parts of the body.

-Dangerous for a dog if there’s a car accident
+It’s more dangerous for a dog if there’s a car accident

 If you get into a car accident, the risk of injury to your dog is even higher if their head is out the window.
 Also, if another car sideswipes your car, the head of your dog could get crushed.